Štadión Pasienky: International matches

 Štadión Pasienky has hosted 5 competitive and 4 friendly matches of the Slovakia national football team.

 Concerts

-Depeche Mode performed at the stadium four times: the first one was on June 11, 2006 during their Touring the Angel.
-The second one was on June 22, 2009 during their Tour of the Universe, in front of a crowd of 31,500 people.
-The third one was on May 25, 2013 during their Delta Machine Tour, in front of a sold out crowd of 29,112 people.
+Depeche Mode performed at the stadium four times: the first was on 11 June 2006, during their Touring the Angel.
+The second was on 22 June 2009, during their Tour of the Universe, in front of a crowd of 31,500 people.
+The third was on 25 May 2013, during their Delta Machine Tour, in front of a sold out crowd of 29,112 people.
 The 2006 and 2009 shows were recorded for the group's live albums projects Recording the Angel and Recording the Universe, respectively.

 List of concerts

 Transport

 Stadium Pasienky is located in the third district of Bratislava, Slovakia.
 The Stadium can be approached by Tram, Trolleybus and Bus.